jimpil/circlecast/README.md

 ## Hazelcast controversy
 Back in 2017, `jepsen.io` produced an [analysis](https://jepsen.io/analyses/hazelcast-3-8-3) of version 3.8.3,
-exposing certain holes/bugs, and the project received a fair bit of criticism, for example [here](https://news.ycombinator.com/item?id=15416848).
+exposing certain holes/bugs, and the project received a fair bit of criticism - for example [here](https://news.ycombinator.com/item?id=15416848).
 Since then, version 4 has been released and the devs seem confident about it, while still using `jepsen` as a testing tool.
 Read more [here](https://hazelcast.com/blog/testing-the-cp-subsystem-with-jepsen/).

 ## Requirements/Dependencies

-- hazel-atom (and consequently Hazelcast 4)
+- hazel-atom (and transitively Hazelcast 4)
 - jedi-time

 ## License